StevenBlack/intl/readme.md

 #### Field `MsgSvc.cFunction`

-The cFunction field controls the type of message generated by MSGSVC().
+The cFunction field controls the type of message generated by MsgSvc().

 | cFunction | Result |
 | ----- | ----- |